brainstormforce/custom-fonts/readme.txt

 == Changelog ==
 = 1.3.5 =
-- Fix: Added strict check condition for delete font in the dashboard to avoid conflict with other options.
+- Fix: Inherit font option not working as expected for some customizer options.

 = 1.3.4 =
 - Fix: Custom fonts are not loading on Astra customizer and Elementor typography settings after Elementor Pro v3.6.0.